cloudlesslabs/pulumix/README.md

 > CloudWatch is automatically configured for each Lambda provisioned via each route.

-### Example - Basic Lambda with an API Gateway
+### Basic Lambda with an API Gateway

 This next sample is more explicit than the previous example.
-You'll also notice that out-of-the-box, CloudWatch is not setup.
-The [Configuring CloudWatch for the Lambda](#configuring-cloudwatch-for-the-lambda) section details how to set it up.

-This next sample assumes that the root folder contains an `app/` folder which contains the actual NodeJS lambda code:
+It assumes that the root folder contains an `app/` folder which contains the actual NodeJS lambda code:

 ```
 app/